 I heard someone approach the door.

-I took a deep breath and steeled myself against the impending look of disapproval, brief but harsh interrogation as to why I was at their doorstep, and inevitable door slam.
+I took a deep breath and steeled myself against the impending look of disapproval, brief but harsh interrogation as to why I was at their doorstep, and inevitable slam of the door.

 I heard the handle turn.